RSS

 File:Aquote2.png

-Due to the use of unscrupulous methods of selling their products, according to the authors of the lawsuit, investors lost money after Oracle published financial results and a forecast below expectations in March 2018.
+Due to the use of unfair methods of selling their products, according to the authors of the lawsuit, investors lost money after Oracle published financial results and a forecast below expectations in March 2018.

-Until the fourth quarter of fiscal year 2018, Oracle regularly disclosed revenues in various segments of the cloud market.
+Until the fourth quarter of fiscal 2018, Oracle regularly disclosed revenues in various segments of the cloud market.
 After the company stopped publishing this data, its shares fell in price.

 File:Aquote1.png